deansher/morphics/README.md

 ## Conceptual Data Model

-A mission (analogous to an OO interface) is identified by a _mission name_.
+A mission (analogous to an OO interface) is identified by a _mission id_.
 The mission specifies a set of _duties_, which are named functions (analogous to OO methods).
 The API of each duty is specified by a _duty spec_ (analogous to a method's type).
 The term "duty" instead of "method" is intended to emphasize that a duty spec should be framed more in terms of goals than methods of